2024-2025 Content Advisory

 Scantily Clad Characters

-ALCOHOL/SMOKING: Alcohol is consumed.
-Theatrical cigarettes are smoked.
+ALCOHOL/SMOKING: Alcohol and cocaine are consumed.
+Theatrical cigarettes are smoked on stage (no nicotine).

-FOR WHICH AUDIENCES: Venus In Fur is an adult play about sex and domination.
-It is most appropriate for Ages 18 and up.
+FOR WHICH AUDIENCES: Cabaret is an adult musical.
+The play is best suited for Grade 8 and up.

-RATING: If it were a movie, Venus In Fur would be rated “PG-MA.”
+RATING: If it were a movie, Cabaret would be rated “PG-MA.”
 Minors must be accompanied by a parent or guardian.
 Children under 5 will not be admitted to the theater.

 RATING PG-13

-FOR WHICH AUDIENCES: Becoming Othello: A Black Girl’s Journey is an adult play.
+FOR WHICH AUDIENCES: Welcome to Matteson is an adult dark comedy about race, class and culture.
 It is most appropriate for Grades 8 and up.

-RATING: If it were a movie, Ain’t Misbehavin’ would be rated “PG-13.”
+RATING: If it were a movie, Welcome to Matteson would be rated “PG-13.”
 Children under 5 will not be admitted to the theater.